Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 - DS12117: STM32H753xl Datasheet (32-bit Arm® Cortex®-M7 480MHz MCUs, 2MB Flash, 1MB RAM, 46 com. and analogue interfaces, crypto)
 - RM0433: Reference manual, STM32H742, STM32H743/753 and STM32H750 Value line advanced Arm®-based 32-bit MCUs

-### Manual
-Document KS-DOC-01543 is the manual for the board.
-It covers;
-- Board Features
-- Technical Details
-- Build and Test
-- Using the board

 ### Related Documents
 A list of documents related to this board is provided in the Manual and is listed here.
 This includes diagrams, design source files, manufacturing and & test information and test firmware.
 - KS-SCH-01466 (.PDF) OSSAT OBC Development Board Schematic (Schematic diagram)